 • Other illnesses: Conditions like Zollinger–Ellison syndrome, though rare, cause excess acid production, creating an environment where ulcers are more likely to form.

-Peptic ulcer symptoms vary.
-The most common is burning or gnawing abdominal pain, usually between meals or at night.
+The clinical presentation of this disease varies, but the most common sign is burning or gnawing abdominal pain, usually between meals or at night.
+Recognizing stomach ulcer symptoms early is vital for preventing complications.

 Typical Symptoms